proditis/CTFdev/docs/Support-Team.md

 ### Dont stay close to one team or player

 I know it may sound silly but try to avoid staying a lot of time closer to one time over another.
-Some players will find a reason to complain about injustice if their ego is hurt.&#x20;
+Some players will find a reason to complain about injustice if their ego is hurt.

 ###